realworldocaml/book/en/objects.md

 In this signature, we've chosen to make nearly everything visible.
-The class type for `slist` specifies the types of the fields `first` and `last`, as well ad the types of each of the methods.
+The class type for `slist` specifies the types of the fields `first` and `last`, as well as the types of each of the methods.
 We've also included a class type for `slist_iterator`, which is of somewhat more questionable value, since the type doesn't appear in the type for `slist` at all.